openhab/openhabian/docs/openhabian.md

 We provide code that is reported "as-is" to run on Ubuntu but we do **not support Ubuntu** so please don't open issues for this (PRs then again are welcome).
 Several optional components such as WireGuard or Homegear are known to expose problems on Ubuntu.

-We expect you to use the current stable distribution 'bullseye' for Debian (x86).
+We expect you to use the current stable distribution `bullseye` for Debian (x86).
 The current Raspberry Pi image is based on this, too.
-To install openHABian on anything older or newer may work or not.
+To install openHABian on anything older or newer may work or not. `bookworm` may work but it is not yet supported.
 If you do and encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.
+Note: With openHAB 4 and Java 17, `buster` is no longer reported.
+There'll be issues when you upgrade Java 11->17 on `buster` so upgrade your OS to `bullseye` before attempting to upgrade openHAB.

 ### 64 bit?
 RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.